Security incidents involving Barack Obama: Scranton "kill him" threat

 In October 2008 it was widely reported that someone yelled "Kill him!" at a Scranton, Pennsylvania, Sarah Palin rally when Obama's name was mentioned.
 The Secret Service denied this claim, but a Scranton Times-Tribune editor said, "We stand by the story.
-The facts reported are true and that’s really all there is."
+The facts reported are true and that's really all there is."
 Also, MSNBC clips of McCain rallies, while unclear, appear to show two similar incidents.

 Maine "dirty bomb" threat

 On December 9, 2008, 29-year-old James G. Cummings, a wealthy white supremacist, was shot dead by his wife, 31-year-old Amber Cummings, in their Belfast, Maine, home.
 When police arrived at the scene, they discovered components and instructions for making a dirty bomb and notified the FBI, who sealed off the scene.
-The FBI discovered four one-gallon containers of 35% hydrogen peroxide, uranium, thorium, lithium metal, thermite, aluminum powder, beryllium, boron, black iron oxide and magnesium ribbon as well as literature on how to build “dirty bombs” and information about cesium-137, strontium-90 and cobalt-60, radioactive materials.
+The FBI discovered four one-gallon containers of 35% hydrogen peroxide, uranium, thorium, lithium metal, thermite, aluminum powder, beryllium, boron, black iron oxide and magnesium ribbon as well as literature on how to build "dirty bombs" and information about cesium-137, strontium-90 and cobalt-60, radioactive materials.
 Child pornography was also found on his computer.
 Cummings had connections to various white-supremacist groups, including the US National Socialist Party.
 According to tradesmen who worked at the home, Cummings idolized Adolf Hitler and openly kept Nazi memorabilia, including flags, displayed around the home.
 According to his wife, James Cummings was not happy that Obama was elected president, and planned to set off the bomb at his inauguration.
 She also claimed that her husband was frequently physically, mentally and sexually abusive towards her and their daughter, citing this as her reason for the murder.
-Amber Cummings pleaded guilty to his murder but was given a suspended sentence by Justice Jeffrey Hjelm, who ruled she would not face prison time due to "extenuating circumstances".
+Amber Cummings pleaded guilty to manslaughter, but was given a suspended 8-year sentence plus six years of probation by Justice Jeffrey Hjelm, who ruled that she would not face prison time due to "extenuating circumstances".